Simply copy and paste the following command line in your terminal to create your first Strapi project.

 It would be great to have an example of a company using Strapi to manage its content...

-We rebuilt our website a year ago and decided to use Strapi for the Backend (obviously) and Next.js for the frontend.
+We rebuilt our website a year ago and decided to use Strapi for the Backend (obviously) and Next.js for the front end.
 It was made by the Web agency Unlikely.

-Our Marketing team has the same needs that many of our customers have, so writing this article was therefore quite easy.
+Our Marketing team has the same needs that many of our customers have, so writing this article was quite easy.
 Here are the most important topics:

-Customization is without a doubt Strapi's biggest advantage.
+Customization is, without a doubt, Strapi's biggest advantage.

 This is what we mean when we define ourselves as a product that can Unleash Creativity.
-We put in your hands a customizable product, you do the rest and the community will be there to help you.
+We put in your hands a customizable product, you do the rest, and the community will be there to help you.

 I also created several integration pages on the website as well as documentation pages containing actual examples of connections with various frontend frameworks/programming languages.